 Candidates for the BS in Nutrition

 Admission to the Integrated BS/MS in Nutrition program is subject to the same process and requirements as admission to the Integrated Graduate Studies Program described above.
 Upon successful completion of the program, students earn the bachelor of science (BS) in Nutrition and the master of science (MS) in Nutrition.

-BS/MS or IGS applicants should contact Assistant Dean Claudia Anderson in Undergraduate Studies for more information regarding filling out their Planned Program of Study (PPOS) form.
+BS/MS or IGS applicants should contact Undergraduate Studies for more information regarding filling out their Planned Program of Study (PPOS) form.

 1) Applicants should apply via the online application system.
 (Note that your $50 application fee is waived automatically.)

-2) Download the Planned Program of Study (PPOS) Form and complete with your advisor.
+2) Download the Planned Program of Study (PPOS) Form (BSMS or IGS) and complete with your advisor.

 3) Upload the PPOS form onto the online application; this form is considered unofficial at this point and will be used in the review process by your department.
 Submit the online application.

 4) If you are accepted by the department, you MUST have the PPOS form reviewed and signed by Undergraduate Studies.
-Undergraduate Studies will give the form to Graduate Studies for final review. *In order to get a head start, you should send the PPOS form to Claudia Anderson for review as soon as you submit your application.
+Undergraduate Studies will give the form to Graduate Studies for final review. *In order to get a head start, you should send the PPOS form to Undergraduate Studies for review as soon as you submit your application.

 5) Once the form has been signed off by all parties, you will be issued your official offer letter from Graduate Studies.